-FOR CHILDREN UNDER AGE 12 OR WITH SPECIAL NEEDS: Sleep studies or special tests such as MSLT and EEG are performed at the Sleep Disorders Center on our main campus.
+FOR CHILDREN UNDER AGE 12 OR WITH SPECIAL NEEDS: Sleep studies or special tests such as MSLT and EEG are performed at the Fairhill Sleep Center.

 FOR OTHERWISE HEALTHY CHILDREN OVER AGE 12: Routine polysomnograms are performed at any of our hotel-based labs across Greater Cleveland.
 Visit clevelandclinic.org/sleeplocations.